jebaum/vim-tmuxify/README.md

 - all the plugin configuration happens in one dictionary that holds filetypes as keys and run commands as values

+__NOTE__: This plugin needs tmux 1.6 with a certain patch level.
+You're safe with versions 1.7+.

 ## Feedback, please!

 If you use any of my plugins, star it on github.
 This is a great way of getting